Deepstatsanalysis/flavin_fun-1/README.md

 -------
 1. **atom_type_count.ipynb** - Outputs the frequency of chemical types surrounding the whole isoalloxazine structure in the flavoprotein and, more specifically, the frequency of chemical types surrounding individual atoms within the isoalloxazine.

 2. **cluster.ipynb**- First, finds the frequency of chemical types surrounding the whole isoalloxazine structure in each flavoprotein.
-A k-means clustering analysis is run on all the flavoproteins based frequency of the chemical types found in the first step and a CSV file is generated that contains the frequency of chemical types surrounding the isoalloxazine structure for each flavoprotein and which k-means clustering group the flavoprotein belongs in.
+A k-means clustering analysis is run on all the flavoproteins based frequency of the chemical types found in the first step and a CSV file is generated that contains the frequency of chemical types surrounding the isoalloxazine structure for each flavoprotein and which k-means clustering group the flavoprotein belongs in. *this file can only be run if the user downloads all Protein Database FMN and FAD flavoprotein molecules

 3. **code.csv**- Contains the chemical code mapping associated with the atoms and their residues.